 It’s A Great Sampling Of The Salesforce Career Development Program

-The 5-day challenge is very comprehensive.
+The Talent Stacker Salesforce 5-Day Challenge is very comprehensive.
 It’s designed to tell you if you’re a good candidate for a Salesforce career.
 Elements of the challenge are pulled right from the course.
 If you determine as a result of that challenge that you are, the last step would be to enroll in the Salesforce Career Development Program.